cmantuano/askdata-docs/docs/your-first-usage.md

 <img src="/media/user-guide/fu_1.png" class="image-doc p-3">

-Sign in with your credentials if you are already registered or choose Sign Up to create your free Askdata account: <https://askdata.com/signup>.
+**Sign** **in** with your credentials if you are already registered or choose **Sign** **Up** to create your free Askdata account: <https://askdata.com/signup>.
 You can also use your Google or Slack account to login.

 <img src="/media/user-guide/fu_2.png" class="image-doc p-3">

-Now as you are logged in let’s explore Askdata Homepage.
+Now as you are logged in let’s explore Askdata **Homepage**.

 <img src="/media/user-guide/fu_4.png" class="image-doc p-3">

-By default from Askdata Homepage you can see all your Workspaces “Your Work”.
+By default from Askdata **Homepage** you can see all your Workspaces **“Your Work”**.
 If this space is empty means you have not created any Workspace yet.

 Top horizontal menu is accessible from any website page and besides “Your Work” menu item contains also:
- - “Learn” by selecting which you will be taken to a page with all available information about our company, products, use cases, documentation and media.
+ - **“Learn”** by selecting which you will be taken to a page with all available information about our company, products, use cases, documentation and media.

- - “?” takes you directly to the Documentation page
+ - **“?”** takes you directly to the Documentation page

- - “Messages” is the section where you can communicate with other Askdata users
+ - **“Messages”** is the section where you can communicate with other Askdata users

- - “+” is the most important menu item which is used to work with Askdata.
+ - **“+”** is the most important menu item which is used to work with Askdata.
 Use it to add Datasets, create your Workspaces & Data Cards & Feeds.